MultiverseLearningProducts/curriculum/src/index.md

 ## Standards of Software Engineering

 All the Bootcamp and Module content taught during the Software Engineering Programme is directly aligned with the [standards for the Level 4 Software Developer programme](https://www.instituteforapprenticeships.org/apprenticeship-standards/software-developer-v1-1) as designed by the Institute for Apprenticeships & Technical Education.
 Refer to this programme regularly to reflect on what you are learning and identify areas for development whilst on the job.
-The standards are also summarised below:

-### Technical Competencies

-- Logic: writes good quality code (logic) with sound syntax in at least one language
-- User interface: can develop effective user interfaces for at least one channel
-- Data: can effectively link code to the database/data sets
-- Test: can test code and analyse results to correct errors found using either V-model manual testing and/or using unit testing
-- Problem solving: can apply structured techniques to problem solving, can debug code and can understand the structure of programmes in order to identify and resolve issues
-- Design: can create simple data models and software designs to effectively communicate understanding of the program, following best practices and standards
-- Analysis: can understand and create basic analysis artefacts, such as user cases and/or user stories
-- Deployment : can understand and utilise skills to build, manage and deploy code into enterprise environments
-- Development lifecycle: can operate at all stages of the software development lifecycle, with increasing breadth and depth over time with initial focus on build and test.
-- Can apply good practice approaches according to the relevant paradigm (for example object oriented, event driven or procedural)
-- Can interpret and follow:
-  - software designs and functional/technical specifications
-  - company defined ‘coding standards’ or industry good practice for coding
-  - testing frameworks and methodologies
-  - company, team or client approaches to continuous integration, version and source control
-- Can respond to the business environment and business issues related to software development
-- Can operate effectively in their own business’s, their customers’ and the industry’s environments
-- Can apply the maths required to be a software developer (e.g. algorithms, logic and data structures)

-### Technical Knowledge and Understanding

-- Understands and operates at all stages of the software development lifecycle
-- Understands the similarities and differences (taking into account positives and negatives of both approaches) between agile and waterfall software development methodologies
-- Understands how teams work effectively to produce software and contributes appropriately
-- Understands and applies software design approaches and patterns and can interpret and implement a given design, compliant with security and maintainability requirements
-- Understands and responds to the business environment and business issues related to software development
-- Understands and applies the maths required to be a software developer (eg algorithms, logic and data structures)

-### Underpinning Skills, Attitudes and Behaviours

-- Logical and creative thinking skills
-- Analytical and problem solving skills
-- Ability to work independently and to take responsibility
-- Can use own initiative
-- A thorough and organised approach
-- Ability to work with a range of internal and external people
-- Ability to communicate effectively in a variety of situations
-- Maintain productive, professional and secure working environment
+The Knowledge, Skills and Behaviours for this standards are also summarised below:

+### Knowledge
+* K1: all stages of the software development life-cycle (what each stage contains, including the inputs and outputs)
+* K2: roles and responsibilities within the software development lifecycle (who is responsible for what)
+* K3: the roles and responsibilities of the project life-cycle within your organisation, and your role
+* K4: how best to communicate using the different communication methods and how to adapt appropriately to different audiences
+* K5: the similarities and differences between different software development methodologies, such as agile and waterfall.
+* K6: how teams work effectively to produce software and how to contribute appropriately
+* K7: software design approaches and patterns, to identify reusable solutions to commonly occurring problems
+* K8: organisational policies and procedures relating to the tasks being undertaken, and when to follow them.
+For example the storage and treatment of GDPR sensitive data.
+* K9: algorithms, logic and data structures relevant to software development for example:- arrays- stacks- queues- linked lists- trees- graphs- hash tables- sorting algorithms- searching algorithms- critical sections and race conditions
+* K10: principles and uses of relational and non-relational databases
+* K11: software designs and functional or technical specifications
+* K12: software testing frameworks and methodologies

+### Skills
+* S1: create logical and maintainable code
+* S2: develop effective user interfaces
+* S3: link code to data sets
+* S4: test code and analyse results to correct errors found using unit testing
+* S5: conduct a range of test types, such as Integration, System, User Acceptance, Non-Functional, Performance and Security testing.
+* S6: identify and create test scenarios
+* S7: apply structured techniques to problem solving, debug code and understand the structure of programmes in order to identify and resolve issues
+* S8: create simple software designs to effectively communicate understanding of the program
+* S9: create analysis artefacts, such as use cases and/or user stories
+* S10: build, manage and deploy code into the relevant environment
+* S11: apply an appropriate software development approach according to the relevant paradigm (for example object oriented, event driven or procedural)
+* S12: follow software designs and functional or technical specifications
+* S13: follow testing frameworks and methodologies
+* S14: follow company, team or client approaches to continuous integration, version and source control
+* S15: communicate software solutions and ideas to technical and non-technical stakeholders
+* S16: apply algorithms, logic and data structures
+* S17: interpret and implement a given design whist remaining compliant with security and maintainability requirements

+### Behaviours
+* B1: Works independently and takes responsibility.
+For example, has a disciplined and responsible approach to risk and stays motivated and committed when facing challenges
+* B2: Applies logical thinking.
+For example, uses clear and valid reasoning when making decisions related to undertaking work instructions
+* B3: Maintains a productive, professional and secure working environment
+* B4: Works collaboratively with a wide range of people in different roles, internally and externally, with a positive attitude to inclusion & diversity
+* B5: Acts with integrity with respect to ethical, legal and regulatory ensuring the protection of personal data, safety and security.
+* B6: Shows initiative and takes responsibility for solving problems within their own remit, being resourceful when faced with a problem to solve.
+* B7: Communicates effectively in a variety of situations to both a technical and non-technical audience.
+* B8: Shows curiosity to the business context in which the solution will be used, displaying an inquisitive approach to solving the problem.
+This includes the curiosity to explore new opportunities, techniques and the tenacity to improve methods and maximise performance of the solution and creativity in their approach to solutions.
+* B9: Committed to continued professional development.